tex/filepicker/README.markdown

 			 * string
 			 */
 			'path'		: '/images/whatever.png',

+			/* The full path to a preview image with a leading slash starting at your base directory *
+			 * string
+			 */
+			'preview'	: '/images/preview/whatever.png',

 			/* The size of the file as an integer (false if it's a directory) *
 			 * int / false (if directory)